thom-bahm/MovieRecommender/README.md

 - We used a function to drop and recreate the collection in the case that we made changes to the vector database and needed to re-create it.
 - Conditionally either accessed the already existing database if it existed or created the collection if not
 - Used descriptive property names to store things about the movie like the Imdb rating so that the vector database could accurately find near text when prompted by the user.
-- Used dynamic batch upload
+- Used dynamic batch upload for quick and efficient data uploads

 Querying the database:
 - Used the near_text search operator to search our database with the users input as natural language, and set specific settings to ensure only relevant data was returned from the vector database (ie setting a minimum certainty of 0.7)